How to Create My Own Digital Assistant like Siri

 Project publication.
 If we’re talking about personal assistant mobile apps, then we also need to consider the stage of publishing the project in App Store and/or Google Play.
 The whole process is fairly standard, you’re probably familiar with it.

-Now you’ve gotten a basic idea of how to make an app like Siri and can choose the development method that suits you best.
+Now you’ve got a basic idea of how to make an app like Siri and can choose the development method that suits you best.
 However, it would be wiser to seek professional help.